lelou6666/nimbus-docs/cloudinitd/wordpress.rst

 Troubleshooting
 ===============

-When a service is launched a series of log files are created under:
+When a service is launched, a series of log files are created under:
 ``~/.cloudinitd/<run name>``.
 Valuable information about the progress of a launch can be found in these directories.